salesforce/refocus-ldk/LensDeveloperGuide.md

 Note: The array of changes in the event's `detail` attribute are sorted by time in ascending order--it is important to process them in that same order!

-## Lens Utility Library Reference
+## Lens Utility Functions and Templates

-The Lens Utility Library provides some functions which may be helpful to you as you implement your lens.
+The lens project is created with `Utils.js` file in `src` folder  populated with simple reference functions that may be helpful when you start implementing a new lens.

-TODO
+You can also find `template` folder in the lens project directory with "Loading..." handlebars template to serve as an example.
+You can keep other templates you're using in this folder.

 ## Writing Unit Tests